RUDRA78372/PassMan/README.md

 ## How to use?

 If you are launching the app for the first time you need to set a Master Password.
 This master password is the key to unlock the program and your passwords.
 You can change it later.
 If you are using android, it may have issues with permissions and fail to set the master password.
-Make sure you have allowed the "storage" permission, force close the application, and restart.
+Make sure you have allowed the "storage" permission, force close the application and restart.
 It shouldn't throw any more errors.

 There are four tabs in the application:
 - New